ArlindoAguedo/amigoSecreto/README.md

 ## Installation Steps:

 1. Clone the repository.
-2. Open the project with Xcode.
+2. Open the project with VSCode.
 3. Run the app and enjoy it.

 ## The process